-A person riding a bicycle possesses some amount of mechanical energy in the form of chemical potential energy.
-This mechanical energy is utilised by the cyclist to do work on the paddles of the bicycle by applying some force and enabling the bicycle to move forward.
+A person riding a bicycle possesses some amount of energy in the form of chemical potential energy.
+This energy is utilized by the cyclist to do work on the paddles of the bicycle by applying some force and enabling the bicycle to move forward.

 9. Electric Motor